Best guitar stands and hangers 2025: Keep your precious guitars safe and secure

 This is a very simple stand and, though it doesn’t offer any neck support, it’s good for players who maybe don’t have a lot of space, or want something they can travel with easily.
 Probably its biggest plus point however is the fact that it’s nitro-friendly.

 The contact points of this stand are covered in a translucent non-marring plastic material so that you don’t get any unwanted marks or discoloration on your instrument, regardless of the finishing process it’s gone through.
-You can get them either for electric or acoustic guitar – they have been designed to accommodate the thicknesses of the bodies especially so that they’re more secure when in place.
+You can get them either for electric guitar or acoustic – they have been designed to accommodate the thicknesses of the bodies especially so that they’re more secure when in place.

 Type: Stand